RegardsOss/RegardsOss.github.io/_docs/development/regards/fem/api/amqp/migrations/migration-1.3.0-1.4.0.md

 Reference requests in previous version are renamed to "Extraction requests" in V1.4.0.

 New extraction requests has to be published on this exchange : `regards.broadcast.fr.cnes.regards.modules.featureprovider.domain.FeatureExtractionRequestEvent`
-In previous version reference request was sent to : `regards.broadcast.fr.cnes.regards.modules.feature.dto.event.in.FeatureReferenceRequestEvent`
+In previous version reference requests were sent to : `regards.broadcast.fr.cnes.regards.modules.feature.dto.event.in.FeatureReferenceRequestEvent`

 The requests body and header has not changed.